-WEST LAFAYETTE, Ind., March 02, 2016 (GLOBE NEWSWIRE) -- Endocyte, Inc. (NASDAQ:ECYT), a leader in developing targeted small molecule drug conjugates (SMDCs) and companion imaging agents for personalized therapy, today announced financial results for the fourth quarter ended December 31, 2015, and provided a clinical update.
+WEST LAFAYETTE, Ind., March 10, 2017 (GLOBE NEWSWIRE) -- Endocyte, Inc. (NASDAQ:ECYT), a leader in developing targeted small molecule drug conjugates (SMDCs) and companion imaging agents for personalized therapy, today announced financial results for the fourth quarter ending December 31, 2016, and provided a clinical and business update.

 Upcoming Expected Milestones

-General and administrative expenses were $3.5 million for the fourth quarter of 2015, compared to $4.2 million for the same period in 2014.
-The decrease in expenses was primarily attributable to a reduction in legal and professional fees in the fourth quarter of 2015 as compared to the same period in 2014.
+General and administrative expenses were $3.1 million for the fourth quarter of 2016, compared to $3.5 million for the same period in 2015.
+The decrease was primarily attributable to a decrease in compensation expense, which was partially offset by an increase in expenses related to patent and recruiting fees.

 |U.S. and Canadian participants:||(877) 845-0711|

 A live, listen-only webcast of the conference call may also be accessed by visiting the Investors & News section of the Endocyte website, www.endocyte.com.

 The webcast will be recorded and available on the company's website for 90 days following the call.

 Endocyte routinely posts important information for investors on its website, www.endocyte.com, in the “Investors & News” section.
 Endocyte uses this website as a means of disclosing material information in compliance with its disclosure obligations under Regulation FD.
 Accordingly, investors should monitor the “Investors & News” section of Endocyte’s website, in addition to following its press releases, SEC filings, public conference calls, presentations and webcasts.
 The information contained on, or that may be accessed through, Endocyte’s website is not incorporated by reference into, and is not a part of, this document.